bigbigpoo/GoGreen/README.md

 # GoGreen
-GoGreen is a meaningful project to save the environment.
+GoGreen is a continuous project that can be expanded to different aspect around the development of green lifestyle, to boost awareness and motive and improve the environment in a long-term basis.
+Hoping to promote local and global environmental industry development